Social and Personality Psychology

 Training Model & Program Goals

-Graduate training in the Social Psychology PhD Program at the University of Arizona is based on the Research Mentorship Model.
+Graduate training in the Social and Personality Psychology Ph.D.
+Program at the University of Arizona is based on the Research Mentorship Model.
 Graduate students are admitted to the Ph.D. program based not only on their merit but also on the basis of the fit of their research interests to those of faculty members in the program.

 The primary purpose of our Ph.D. program is to train graduate students to become expert social and personality psychologists who will go on to contribute to society in the following ways: